 See Related: Best Day Trips from Dresden, Germany

-Another gorgeous little village, famous for its wine is Dürnstein.
-Found on the banks of the Danube, this scenic town is one of the most popular tourist destinations in the Wachau region of Lower Austria, and is only just over an hour’s train ride east of Vienna.
-It’s also accessible via boat tour along the Danube for a super single-day trip from Vienna.
+Another gorgeous little village famous for its wine is Dürnstein.
+Found on the banks of the Danube, this scenic town is one of the most popular tourist destinations in the Wachau region of Lower Austria and is just over an hour’s train ride east of Vienna.
+It’s also accessible via boat tour along the Danube for a single-day trip from Vienna.